 No specific tool is required; participants may create a portfolio using any tool with which they are comfortable.

 SLU is a Google campus; faculty, staff, and students have access to develop a site in the "sites" feature; however, please know that anyone who leaves the institution will not have indefinite access to their SLU google apps account.
 Many free programs exist outside of SLU's Google apps (example: Wordpress, Google sites, Google Blogger, Weebly, and more).

 Portfolios must be complete at the time of submission, which means they contain all required components and are in a format that includes a coherent organizational strategy.
 Regardless of medium, what matters most is that the organization be clear and usable as a tool for navigating the portfolio's contents.

 Review the Portfolio Rubric for detailed assessment criteria.

 Submission and Review Process

 Portfolios are due near the end of each semester.
-Once a portfolio is received, participants

-    schedule a 30-minute meeting with Center staff for an in-person review meeting.
+Once a portfolio is received, participants schedule a 30-minute meeting with Center staff for a review meeting.

-    Each portfolio is reviewed by two Center staff in order to provide different perspectives and richer

-    feedback to participants.
+Each portfolio is reviewed by two Center staff in order to provide different perspectives and richer feedback to participants.
 Portfolios are evaluated based on criteria within the Portfolio Rubric.
 Both reviewers are present for the review meeting, when possible.